SMSPIRITUALITY—MEDIA

 What it isn't

-The bhavacakra is not literal cosmology in the sense the modern Western reader sometimes hears.
-The six realms the third ring depicts are not, on the long-running commentarial reading, a survey of empirical regions of the universe to be set against a contemporary cosmography.
-They are the standard taxonomy of the conditions under which conscious beings exist within the karmic economy the wheel encodes, and the Tibetan commentary literature has always permitted (and in modern presentations frequently favours) a psychologically-figured reading on which each realm names a recognisable configuration of present experience — the god-realm of pleasure-dwelling complacency, the hungry-ghost realm of insatiable craving, the hell-realm of consuming aggression.
-The diagram is also not optional folk art the serious doctrinal reception of Buddhism can dispense with.
-The four-zone composition is a compressed presentation of the Four Noble Truths themselves — the hub depicts the cause of *dukkha*, the outer ring depicts the conditioned process the cause sets in motion, Yama's grip depicts the *anicca* horizon, and the implicit exit from the wheel that the practitioner is invited to take is the *nirvāṇa* the third Noble Truth names — and the diagram is a structural rather than ornamental possession of the curriculum.
-And the wheel is not, despite the surface impression, a pessimistic figure.
-The Tibetan commentaries treat the depiction of saṃsāra in its full operation as the precondition for the recognition the path proposes, with the diagnostic clarity the wheel provides figured as the proximate ground from which the orientation of the path becomes intelligible at all.
+The bhavacakra is not literal cosmology in the sense the modern Western reader sometimes expects.
+The six realms the third ring depicts are not, on the long-running commentarial reading, a survey of empirical regions of the universe.
+They are a taxonomy of the conditions under which conscious beings exist within the karmic economy the wheel encodes.
+The Tibetan commentary literature has always permitted a psychological reading in which each realm names a recognisable configuration of present experience: the god-realm of complacent pleasure-dwelling, the hungry-ghost realm of insatiable craving, the hell-realm of consuming aggression.
+The diagram is also not optional folk art the serious doctrinal reception of Buddhism can set aside.
+The four-zone composition is a compressed presentation of the Four Noble Truths: the hub depicts the cause of *dukkha*, the outer ring depicts the conditioned process the cause sets in motion, Yama's grip depicts the *anicca* horizon, and the implicit exit from the wheel is the *nirvāṇa* the third Noble Truth names.
+The wheel is also not a pessimistic figure.
+The Tibetan commentaries treat the depiction of saṃsāra in its full operation as the precondition for the recognition the path proposes: diagnostic clarity is where the path becomes intelligible.